$0 South Africa Micro-School & Pod Kit — Start a Learning Pod That's Legal, Affordable, and Built for Your Community

 Why Not Just Use the Free Resources?

 The Pestalozzi Trust provides unparalleled legal authority and will defend you in court.
 But they are a defensive organisation, not an operational incubator.
 They explain what not to do to avoid prosecution.
 They do not provide fee-sharing spreadsheets, parent agreements, municipal zoning checklists, or facilitator employment contracts.
-Their tone is adversarial and legalistic — realistic, but anxiety-inducing rather than empowering.
+Their guidance is adversarial and legalistic — invaluable for constitutional defence, but it won't help you build a budget or hire a tutor.

 Free resources give you fragments.
-The Kit assembles them into a single, step-by-step operational manual that assumes zero prior knowledge of education law, municipal zoning, or small-business administration.
+The BELA-Proof Pod System assembles them into a single, step-by-step operational manual that assumes zero prior knowledge of education law, municipal zoning, or small-business administration.

 — Less Than One Week of Private School Fees